Canada Tours in small Groups

 But, you don’t want to be a typical tourist, right?
 You are looking for a special kind of adventure tour!

 Best Value and Most Flexible Tour Companies

 A couple of trusted adventure tour companies offer small group Canada Tours in their travel catalogue with various activities.
 Some companies specialize in Canada tours for backpackers, students and young at heart travellers and guarantees an adventure of a lifetime experience!
 They travel through large cities, but mainly take you to backcountry locations where you can enjoy the great Canadian wilderness.

-These Canada tours are all about adventure, giving you the opportunity to try activities such as whitewater rafting, bungee jumping, zip trekking, as well as canoeing, kayaking, and horseback riding.
+These tours are all about adventure, giving you the opportunity to try activities such as whitewater rafting, bungee jumping, zip trekking, as well as canoeing, kayaking, and horseback riding.